JamesOliveira1/JamesOliveira1/README.md

 - 🔭 I’m looking for a job at [Linkedin profile](https://www.linkedin.com/in/jamesoliveira1/)

-- 👨‍💻 All of my projects are available here [My github](https://github.com/JamesOliveira1)
+- 👨‍💻 All of my projects will be available here [My github](https://github.com/JamesOliveira1)

 - ▶️ I'm currently taking classes and helping others on various projects